This-Is-Prince/astrokit/packages/core/README.md

 2. **Chain Adapters**: Components that adapt chain-specific wallet implementations to a common interface
 3. **Plugins**: Extensions that add specific functionality for different protocols and use cases
 4. **Actions**: High-level operations that can be executed by AI agents or applications
+5. **AI Agent Integration**: Built-in support for AI agents using LangChain and Vercel AI SDK

 ## Key Components